 Some history classes have long essay questions on their exams; some require formal term papers.
-This class combines a minimal degree of independent study, reading, and analysis into a relatively painless exercise that I call "analytical essay."
+This class combines a minimal degree of independent study, reading, and analysis into a relatively painless exercise that I call an "analytical essay."
 While you do have to read a book, you choose the book, there is much less time wasted on deciding what to write, and there is a greater opportunity to get help, revise and earn an excellent grade.
-Directions and a more detailed explanation of the essay can be found on Blackboard in the course menu.
+Directions and a more detailed explanation of the essay can be found on Blackboard in the course menu under the "Analytical Essay" tab.